ryan-mars/stochastic/website/docs/event-storming/why.md

 It's rare for all processes to get completely reexamined before a major rewrite.
 Even changed or new processes may not get a rigorous examination of multiple alternatives by the relevant experts.

 This is a missed opportunity.
 Given typical system life spans, this commits the organization to outdated processes for years.

-> 💡 Event Storming reexamines existing processes in depth.
+> 💡 Event Storming Process Modeling reexamines existing processes in depth.
 Business and technical experts work together through various scenarios, exploring value and motivation.
 They examine multiple process options and make a deliberate choice based on ROI.

 This deep examination of the process and trade-offs between various options results in a better process and system.
 It also builds a level of understanding and confidence that is rare for software development teams.